hawtio/hawtio/README.md

 ### Using a Servlet Engine or Application Server

-If you are running Tomcat 6/7, Jetty 7/8 or JBoss (7.1.1.Final) you could just deploy a WAR. e.g.
+If you are running Tomcat 6/7, Jetty 7/8 or JBoss (7.1.1.Final) you could just deploy a WAR:

 <table class="buttonTable">
   <tr>